 If you are searching for a car title loan you will want to learn how to get the best deal.
 Unlike payday loans which have a fixed fee, car title loans are based on interest rates that, with many lenders, can be very high and costly.
 Car Title Loans are often thought of as expensive loans, and for good reason.
-When compared to other sources of credit, like credit cards and home equity loan, car title loans are expensive.
+When compared to other sources of credit, like credit cards and home equity loans, car title loans are expensive.
+The good news is you can save quite a bit of money by finding the right lender.
+If you are new to title loans, you may want to first learn how to get a title loan.

 Title Loan Cost Drivers